panva/node-oidc-provider-example/03-oidc-views-accounts/README.md

   path specific cookie which is signed (in the example) so it cannot be fiddled with. oidc-provider expects that you resolve all interactions in this one go, if you fail or purposefully omit one the resumed authentication will fail with a corresponding error.

+> **HINT**: For more details consider documentation, configuration and details found in the [oidc-provider documentation](https://github.com/panva/node-oidc-provider#oidc-provider)